auto-d/forklift/README.md

 ## Ethics Statement

+### Provenance

+**Data**
+This project was developed as a proof-of-concept to aid the rapid uptake and ultimate mastery of complex software projects.
+The data used to construct the synthetic training sets was sourced entirely from the Linux open source software project [5] which is licensed under GPL2, and other permissive licenses.
+The author is not aware of any underlying

+**Reproducability**
+The code written in this project is the author's work, made possible by a host of righteous open source software packages, tools, and the Ubuntu Linux distribution.
+Code snippets sourced from articles, tutorials and large-language model chat sessions are annotated in the source code where appropriate.
+All results here should be reproducible freely, without any licensing implications.

+**Harmful Content**
+The synthetic datasets generated are based purely on Linux kernel symbols and their associated references.
+Source code and comments are ingeseted into the question datasets used for training.
+A thorough review of this material has not been conducted, and latent bias, offensive content, or malicious code may have been unintentionally incorporated into the resulting dataset accordingly.

 ## References

 1. Fine-tuning 20B LLMs with RLHF on a 24GB consumer GPU, https://huggingface.co/blog/trl-peft
 2. Patil, R.; Gudivada, V. A Review of Current Trends, Techniques, and Challenges in Large Language Models (LLMs).
 Appl.
 Sci.
 2024, 14, 2074. https://doi.org/10.3390/app14052074
 3. Chu et al, "SFT Memorizes, RL Generalizes: A comparitive Study of Foundation Model Post-training", 42nd ICML, 2025 https://arxiv.org/pdf/2501.17161
 4. Together.ai, DeepCoder: A Fully Open-Source 14B Coder at O3-mini Level, https://www.together.ai/blog/deepcoder?utm_source=chatgpt.com
+5. Torvalds, et al. (2025).
+Linux kernel (Version 6.16) [Computer software].
+GitHub. https://github.com/torvalds/linux
+6. OpenAI.
+(2024).
+ChatGPT (June 26 Version) [Large language model]. https://chat.openai.com/